Michigan-Ohio State finale highlights 3rd Big Ten schedule - WHIZ News

 The Big Ten’s third football schedule of the 2020 season is highlighted by Michigan-Ohio State on Dec.
 12, the final day of the conference’s regular-season and the latest date the rivals have ever played.

-In Week 2, Ohio State will play at Penn State on Halloween
+In Week 2, Ohio State will play at Penn State on Halloween.
+The Buckeyes at No. 2 and Penn State at No. 7 were the highest ranked Big Ten teams in the preseason AP Top 25.

 The regular season concludes as usual with the Buckeyes and Wolverines facing off.
 Michigan and Ohio State have played 103 times, but never later than November.